tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    {{flow-client-reaction}}.)
 1. It MUST include an "encrypted_client_hello" extension with a payload constructed as described below.
-1. The value of `ECHConfig.contents.public_name` MUST be placed in the "server_name" extension.
+1. The "server_name" extension MUST be constructed based on the reference identity in `ECHConfig.contents.public_identity`.
+Specifically, if `ECHConfig.contents.public_identity` is a DNS name then this name is set in the "server_name" extension.
+Otherwise, the "server_name" extension is omitted.
 1. When the client offers the "pre_shared_key" extension in ClientHelloInner, it SHOULD also include a GREASE "pre_shared_key" extension in ClientHelloOuter, generated in the manner described in {{grease-psk}}.
 The client MUST NOT use